rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 Then these men were bound in their cloaks, their tunics, their hats, and their other garments, and they were thrown into the burning fiery furnace. ^0321

-Because the king’s order was urgent and the furnace overheated, the flame of the fire killed those men who took up Shadrach, Meshach, and Abednego. ^0322
+Because the king's order was urgent and the furnace overheated, the flame of the fire killed those men who took up Shadrach, Meshach, and Abednego. ^0322

 And these three men, Shadrach, Meshach, and Abednego, fell bound into the burning fiery furnace. ^0323